0 of 30 Questions completed

 A 35-year-old man is found to be hypertensive with a blood pressure of 180/110 mmHg.
 At presentation, on no treatment, the following results are obtained:

-The most appropriate next investigation is measurement of:
+The most appropriate investigation is to measure:

 A 43-year-old woman presents with a six month history of hypertension which has been difficult to control.
 She is now taking three agents for her blood pressure control.
 She has a serum potassium of 2.7 mmol/L [3.6 – 5.2 mmol/L] and you are concerned about primary hyperaldosteronism(Conn’s syndrome).